karina6188/C_Sharp_Fundamentals/README.md

 25 Understanding Namespaces and Working with the .NET Class Library

 ## Description
 I will keep a journal for this course to take some key notes from the videos.
-I will also add some external links and/or create some examples to demonstrate the concepts.
+I will follow the course to build an app and also add some external links and/or create some examples to demonstrate the concepts.

+Link to my wiki journal: https://github.com/karina6188/C_Sharp_Fundamentals/wiki

+## Before You Start
+You will need to download Microsoft's Visual Studio to follow along this course.
+I use Visual Studio Community 2019 and Microsoft's .NET Framework.

 ## Resources
 https://channel9.msdn.com/Series/CSharp-Fundamentals-for-Absolute-Beginners